Operators associated with the pentablock and their relations with biball and symmetrized bidisc: The -contractions, -contractions and -contractions

 \begin{prop} $(S, P)$ is a $\Gamma$-contraction if and only if $(0, S, P)$ is a $\mathbb{P}$-contraction. \end{prop}

 \begin{proof} Assume that $(S, P)$ is a $\Gamma$-contraction.
 Let $f$ be a holomorphic polynomial in $3$-variables and let $g(z_2, z_3)=f(0, z_2, z_3)$.
 Then

 The last inequality follows from the fact that for any $(s, p) \in \Gamma$, the point $(0, s, p) \in \PC$ and this is a consequence of Theorem \ref{thm2.1}.
-It follows from Lemma \ref{lem2.2} that $(0, S, P)$ is a $\Pe$-contraction.
-The converse part follows from Proposition \ref{lem2.3}.
+Thus, $(0, S, P)$ is a $\Pe$-contraction.
+The converse part follows from Proposition \ref{lem2.3}. \end{proof}